milango-tech/laravel-docker/README.md

 ##Helping commands

-There's been added to containers that can interact directly with the environment to utilize Composer and Artisan within the docker network.
+There's been added some containers that can interact directly with the environment to utilize Composer and Artisan within the docker network.

 Examples: